jhenzely/owrf/README.md

 # owrf
 OpenWRT Wireless Repeater Fix (OWRF): Is workaround for dropping wireless connection when repeated network is unavailable.
 And also this is my first repository :))

-I was inspired by script on the end of page (Link), but I decided to make it more "light". https://wiki.openwrt.org/doc/recipes/ap_sta
+I was inspired by script on the end of page (Link), but I decided to make it more "light" and powerful. https://wiki.openwrt.org/doc/recipes/ap_sta

 Main difference is, that my script is not copy-pasting (possibly) large configs which is wasting NOR Flash lifespan.